 Table of Contents

-Definition / general | Essential features | ICD coding | Epidemiology | Sites | Pathophysiology | Etiology | Clinical features | Diagnosis | Laboratory | Radiology description | Radiology images | Prognostic factors | Case reports | Treatment | Gross description | Frozen section description | Microscopic (histologic) description | Microscopic (histologic) images | Virtual slides | Positive stains | Molecular / cytogenetics description | Sample pathology report | Differential diagnosis | Board review style question #1 | Board review style answer #1 | Board review style question #2 | Board review style answer #2Cite this page: Gagné A, Joubert P. Diffuse idiopathic pulmonary neuroendocrine hyperplasia.
+Definition / general | Essential features | ICD coding | Epidemiology | Sites | Pathophysiology | Etiology | Clinical features | Diagnosis | Laboratory | Radiology description | Radiology images | Prognostic factors | Case reports | Treatment | Gross description | Frozen section description | Microscopic (histologic) description | Microscopic (histologic) images | Virtual slides | Positive stains | Molecular / cytogenetics description | Sample pathology report | Differential diagnosis | Additional references | Board review style question #1 | Board review style answer #1 | Board review style question #2 | Board review style answer #2Cite this page: Gagné A, Joubert P. Diffuse idiopathic pulmonary neuroendocrine hyperplasia.
 PathologyOutlines.com website. https://www.pathologyoutlines.com/topic/lungtumordipnech.html.
-Accessed January 16th, 2021.
+Accessed January 4th, 2025.

 Definition / general

-- Generalized proliferation of pulmonary neuroendocrine cells that can be limited to the respiratory mucosa or invade locally to form tumorlets and carcinoid tumors (IARC: WHO Classification of Tumours of the Lung, Pleura, Thymus and Heart, 4th Edition, 2015)
+- Generalized proliferation of pulmonary neuroendocrine cells that can be limited to the respiratory mucosa or invade locally to form tumorlets and carcinoid tumors

 Essential features

-- Diffuse idiopathic pulmonary neuroendocrine hyperplasia (DIPNECH) is considered a pre-invasive lesion that may progress into tumorlets or carcinoid tumors, usually typical carcinoid
+- Diffuse idiopathic pulmonary neuroendocrine hyperplasia (DIPNECH) is considered a preinvasive lesion that may progress into tumorlets or carcinoid tumors (usually typical carcinoid)

 - Histologic features comprise a generalized intramucosal proliferation of pulmonary neuroendocrine cells in monolayers or small groups that can penetrate through the bronchial basement membrane to form tumorlets

-- Diagnostic criteria are still debated; WHO defines diffuse idiopathic pulmonary neuroendocrine hyperplasia with histologic features but some authors consider it a syndrome with a distinctive clinical presentation, typical radiological findings and a pathological demonstration
+- Some authors consider it a syndrome with a distinctive clinical presentation, typical radiological findings and a pathological demonstration

 Epidemiology

-- Description of the disease based on a few case series (around 200 reported cases) (Hum Pathol 2015;46:176, Eur Respir J 2016;47:1829)
+- Description of the disease based on a few case series (approximately 200 reported cases) (Hum Pathol 2015;46:176, Eur Respir J 2016;47:1829)

 - Can be found in 5.4% of lung resections for typical or atypical carcinoid (Eur J Cardiothorac Surg 2004;26:165)

-- F:M > 10:1 (Eur Respir J 2016;47:1829, Am J Respir Crit Care Med 2011;184:8)
+- F:M, > 10:1 (Eur Respir J 2016;47:1829, Am J Respir Crit Care Med 2011;184:8)

 - Mean age: 58 years (Lung 2016;194:243)